HenriGuillaume/HenriGuillaume.github.io/_posts/2024-11-08-group_testing.md

 <center>"Why is the proportion written as an exponent, instead of simply being a multiplicative constant?"</center>

 <br>
-This has to do with the fact that expressing the number of infected as $$n^\theta$$ makes it grow *sublinearly* with population size, which is more realistic in more use cases.
+This has to do with the fact that expressing the number of infected as $$n^\theta$$ makes it grow *sublinearly* with population size, which is more realistic in certain use cases.
+This expression is also more relevant when we talk about asymptotic results.

 The whole point of what is coming is to answer the most basic classification problem in medicine:
 <center><font size="6"> Who's sick? </font></center>